-According to reviewers, this Bluetooth headset has it all -- functionality, design and a low price.
-However, the lack of a volume button on the Aliph Jawbone Icon draws critique from both users and experts, who claim that the auto-adjust volume doesn't always do the job.
+The Aliph Jawbone Icon (Est. $40) is the predecessor of the Jawbone Era, using the same highly customizable software and unique military-grade NoiseAssassin system.
+The Icon blocks out noise by touching your cheek and following the vibration of your jaw to transmit your voice.
+Callers' voices sound clear and natural.
+However, the lack of a dedicated volume button on the Aliph Jawbone Icon draws critique from users and experts, who claim that the auto-adjust volume doesn't always do the job.
 Icon users can adjust its volume from their smartphones, but many would prefer a dedicated button on the headset.

 Finally, the BlueAnt Q2 (Est. $40) also gets solid marks for sound quality, although reviewers say it's not quite up to par with the Jawbone models.
 In tests at PCMag.com, the Q2's Wind Armor technology performs very well in strong wind conditions.
 Its multifunction button and volume buttons receive mixed reviews in both professional and owner reports.
 Some appreciate the separate volume up/down controls, but others find the buttons too small to use comfortably.
 Q2, like the Jawbone headsets, is sleek and cool-looking, sporting a matte black finish with a mesh overlay.
 However, users say the mesh attracts dust, lint and small bits of debris.

 Through a downloadable Android application, the BlueAnt Q2 has an extensive menu of voice recognition commands, including text-to-speech for all smartphones.
 This is not as extensive, however, as the MyTalk app of the Jawbone models.